quchen/articles/fix.md

             in  go

           -- Drop the trailing n in go, rewrite the lambda parameters in f -- a bit.
-Now the recursion (go) is spearate from the other -- logic (f).
+Now the recursion (go) is separate from the other -- logic (f).
           = let go = f go
                 f rec m = if m <= 0 then 1 else m * rec (m-1)